mjforan/rm_motors_can/README.md

 # Hardware
 The motor should be accessible via a SocketCAN interface.
 This can be accomplished with a USB CAN adapter, Raspberry Pi HAT, or built-in CAN interface like on an NVIDIA Orin.
 Don't forget to power the motor with 24V, configure CAN termination resistors, and set the motor ID; from the factory the ID is 0, which is invalid for GM6020.
+GM6020 ID 1-4 cannot coexist with M3508/M2006 ID 5-8 due to overlapping CAN Bus addresses.

 # Build